dseguy/changedBehavior/behavior/BooleanAsArray.rst

 Error Messages
 ______________

-Trying to access array offset on null
+Trying to access array offset on %s